dafer45/TBTK/doc/Manual.md

 # Solver::ArnoldiIterator {#SolverArnoldiIterator}
 The main drawback of diagonalization is that it scales poorly with system size and becomes prohibitively demanding both in terms of memory and computational time if the individual blocks have a basis size of more than a few thousands.
-Arnoldi iterations instead utilizes the sparse nature of the Hamiltonian both to reduce the memory footprint and computational time and can therefore handle much larger systems.
+Arnoldi iteration instead utilizes the sparse nature of the Hamiltonian both to reduce the memory footprint and computational time and can therefore handle much larger systems.

 To understand Arnoldi iteration, consider a Hamiltonian \f$H\f$ and pick a random vector \f$v_{0}\f$ in the corresponding Hilbert space.
 Next define the recursive relation \f$v_{n} = Hv_{n-1}\f$.